Dan-Brown-sec/ITC571---Assessment-3/README.md

 **experimental control**, **numerical stability**, and **reproducibility**.

 > **AI Usage Declaration:**
-AI tools were used to refactor my jupyter pyhton noteboks into clean functional python scripts no imperative code was changed during refactoring, this was manually analysed and verified by the authour.
+AI tools were used to refactor my jupyter python noteboks into clean functional python scripts no imperative code was changed during refactoring, this was manually analysed and verified by the authour.
 AI was used to assist in debugging, and troubleshooting during experimental implementation due to the short timeframe of the assessment.
 All research design decisions, threat modelling, experimental evaluation, analysis, and interpretation of results were performed by the author.
 AI tools were not used to generate research findings or conclusions.

 ---